janhq/jan/docs/docs/specs/architecture.md

 :::

+## Overview

+- Jan built a modular infrastructure on top of Electron, in order to support extensions and AI functionality.
-- Jan is built using modules
+- Jan is largely built on top of its own modules.
-- Plugin architecture (on Pluggable-Electron)
+- Jan uses a local [file-based approach](/specs/file-based) for data persistence.

+## Modules

+Modules are low level, system services.
+It is similar to OS kernel modules, in that modules provide abstractions to functionality like the filesystem, device system, databases, AI inference engines, etc.

+## Pluggable Modules

-Jan is comprised of system-level modules that mirror OpenAI’s, exposing similar APIs and objects
+Jan exports modules that mirror OpenAI’s, exposing similar APIs and objects:

 - Modules are modular, atomic implementations of a single OpenAI-compatible endpoint
 - Modules can be swapped out for alternate implementations